christiansib/EK-Stack/README.md

-# MP-IDS Cyber Incident Monitor
+# Beemaster: Cyber Incident Monitor

 The Beemaster cyber incident monitor (CIM) features the visualization of (meta) alerts and allows to inspect and search the log files containing them.